joinpursuit/AC3.2-U6-InstaClone/README.md

 ### Authentication

 Registration and Login are reached from the same screen.
-Login is required in order to enter any part of the app and so this screen is presented when the user is not logged in.
+Login is required in order to interact with voting and uploading.

 ### Profile